 My proposal is part of a larger project that already has funding.
 How should I reflect this in the budget?

-If you have additional funding sources for your project, please include this information clearly in your budget along with sources of funding.
-Be specific about how the Mind and Life award will be used within the larger budget.
+The budget you submit should cover the use of funds from this grant only.
+If you have additional funding sources for your project, please include this information in the relevant application section following the budget.
+Be specific about how the Mind & Life 1440 Award will be used within the larger budget.

 Is there a page limit for the CV?

-There is no page limit for the CV.
+Please limit CVs or biosketches to 3 pages.
 NIH biosketch style is preferred (a personal statement can be included).

-More than one person may apply for a single grant; in this case, they are considered co-PIs.
-All applicants much meet all eligibility criteria for the given award.
+More than one person may apply for a single grant.
+All applicants must meet all eligibility criteria for the given award.
 If one applicant does not meet criteria, that person can be listed as a collaborator but would not receive funds.

 Can I upload Word or Excel files?

-All application materials, including budget, must be in .pdf form.
+All application materials must be in PDF form.
 Please contact firstname.lastname@example.org if this presents a problem.